We believe in Missional Living.

 Christian Women's Job Corps (CWJC) needs a person to teach English as a second language.
 Please contact Xiomara Martinez, Director, at 915-313-9466 or cwjcelpaso@gmail.com.

-GOOD NEWS CLUBS: Good News Clubs seek more volunteers for the upcoming school year.
+Good News Club seeks more volunteers for the upcoming school year.
 Your involvement is crucial to our mission of bringing the Good News to more elementary school campuses.
 Training is provided.
 It is a commitment of no more than 3 hours per week.
 If you are interested or have any questions, please get in touch with Carmen Reeves at munemanzur@gmail.com

-GOOD NEWS CLUBS: Good News Clubs seek more volunteers for the upcoming school year.
+Good News Club seeks more volunteers for the upcoming school year.
 Your involvement is crucial to our mission of bringing the Good News to more elementary school campuses.
 Training is provided.
 It is a commitment of no more than 3 hours per week.
 If you are interested or have any questions, please get in touch with Carmen Reeves at munemanzur@gmail.com

 Missions Through WMU and WOM